akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Thank you,” she said.

-He met her eyes, and for a moment there was nothing between them but the fading light and the quiet.
+He met her eyes, and for a moment there was nothing between them but the fading light and peaceful silence.

 Goosie waddled back to the herb bed and settled comfortably there, quite satisfied, a small white guardian in the dusk.